Indian National Congress: National defence and home affairs

 Since its independence, India was in pursuing of nuclear capabilities, as Nehru felt that nuclear energy could take the country forward and help achieve its developmental goals.
 Consequently, Nehru began to seek assistance from the United Kingdom, Canada and the United States.
 In 1958 the government of India with the help of Homi J. Bhabha adopted a three-phase power production plan and the Nuclear Research Institute was established in 1954.
 Indira Gandhi witnessed continuous nuclear testing by China from 1964 onwards, which she considered an existential threat to India.
 India conducted its first nuclear test in the Pokhran desert in Rajasthan on 18 May 1974, under the name Operation Smiling Buddha.
-India asserted that the test was for "peaceful purposes", However, the test was criticized by other countries and the United States and Canada suspended all nuclear support to India.
+India asserted that the test was for "peaceful purposes", However, the test was criticised by other countries and the United States and Canada suspended all nuclear support to India.
 Despite intense international criticism, the nuclear test was domestically popular and caused an immediate revival of Indira Gandhi's popularity, which had flagged considerably from its heights after the 1971 war.

-The transition to statehood for parts of Northeast India was successfully overseen under Indira Gandhi's premiership.
-In 1972, her administration granted statehood to Meghalaya, Manipur and Tripura, while the North-East Frontier Agency was declared a union territory and renamed Arunachal Pradesh.
-This was followed by the annexation of Sikkim in 1975.